Archives

 3 (Webster's, above) needs some consideration.
 Do even these references to

 religious imply necessary belief in the existence of Theo?
 It cannot be strongly argued that they do because of the circularity; here the term religious is being used to define the term religion.
 As such its meaning is open to debate.
-And, again, there are religions that atheists, and Congress for that matter, recognize as such and that do not incorporate any idea of Theo.
+And, again, there are religions that atheists, and high courts for that matter, recognize as such and that do not incorporate any idea of Theo.
 I would say the use of the term

 religious in the definition of the term